 Blessings of fasting six days

-1. Fasting six days in Shawwal after Ramadan gives the individual the award of fasting consistently the whole year.
+- Fasting six days in Shawwaal after Ramadan gives the individual the award of fasting consistently the whole year.

-2. The fasts of the Sha’ban and Shawwal resemble the Sunnah petitions that go with the five mandatory supplications.
+- The fasts of the Sha’ban and Shawwaal resemble the Sunnah petitions that go with the five mandatory supplications.
 Like the Sunnah supplications, these extra fasts conceal the insufficiencies in the exhibition of our compulsory reverence.
-On the Day of Judgment, our deliberate demonstrations of love will make up for the deficiencies by the way we did our obligations.
+On the Day of Judgment, our deliberate demonstrations of love will make up for the deficiencies in the way we did our obligations.
 The majority of us have insufficiencies in recognizing our Ramadan fasts, and we need something to conceal those inadequacies.

 May Allah enable us to fast in the month of Shawwal too.
 (Ameen)